The world’s first national, cooperative research effort focussed on Autism

 A unique mix of partnerships

-Our centre brings together a unique mix of partnerships - government, university, research and not-for profit organisations, and world class researchers.
+Our centre brings together a unique mix of participants - government, university, research and not-for profit organisations, and world class researchers.

 As one of the Federal Government’s Cooperative Research Centres we are funded by a mix of Government, University and Industry funding.
 With your help we can make an even bigger difference for people with Autism.